Welfaretech-EF/Switch_Controlled_PowerBox/README.md

-# Switch_Controlled_Power
+# Switch Controlled Power Box
- Box for controlling a RF controlled power plug using a switch
+ Box for controlling an RF controlled power plug using a switch

+#